Hazrat Musleh-e-Maud’s services to the Muslim cause: Guidance and support to leaders of the Pakistan Movement

 Hazrat Musleh-e-Maudra went to Delhi on 22 September 1946 and started meeting with prominent political leaders, including Jinnah and Gandhi.

-On 5 October 1946, Huzoorra sent a letter to the viceroy of India and stated that though Jamaat-e-Ahmadiyya was a religious Jamaat and was not a part of the Muslim League as a whole, during the current political turmoil, the Jamaat’s sympathies and support were with the Muslim League.
+On 5 October 1946, Huzoorra sent a letter to the viceroy of India and stated that Jamaat-e-Ahmadiyya is a religious Jamaat and hence, it is not a part of the Muslim League as a whole, however, during the current political turmoil, the Jamaat’s sympathies and support is with the Muslim League.
 (Al Fazl, 7 October 1946)

 In another letter, Huzoorra wrote that if the talks ended without any solution, then instead of being disappointed, more time should be given to finding a solution for this conflict.